BardicDefense/purple-hack/README.md

 ### Feats of Exploration

-Each feat performed grants 2% of the Total XP needed by the party to advance from the start of their current Level to the start of their next Level.
-For example, the Total XP of a party of four 2nd-Level characters is 8,000 (4,000 for 3rd Level minus 2,000 for 2nd Level, times four); each Feat performed will grant 160 XP to the party.
+Each feat performed grants 2% of the Total XP Needed by the party to advance from the start of their current Level to the start of their next Level.
+For example, the Total XP Needed of a party of four 2nd-Level characters is 8,000 (4,000 for 3rd Level minus 2,000 for 2nd Level, times four); each Feat performed will grant 160 XP to the party.

 Feats include: